 The Formal Complaint must be signed by the individual initiating the report (i.e., the Complainant).
-The Title IX Coordinator may sign a Formal Complaint; doing so does not make the Title IX Coordinator the Complainant for the purposes of the investigation.
 A Formal Complaint will result in a Title IX investigation to determine whether the Respondent violated any provisions of this policy.

 Timeframe for Submitting a Formal Complaint: The College does not limit the timeframe for submitting a Formal Complaint but, at the time of the Formal Complaint, the Complainant must be participating in or attempting to participate in the education programs or activities of the College within the United States.
-Moreover, Complainants are encouraged to submit the Formal Complaint as soon as possible in order to maximize the College's ability to investigate and come to an appropriate resolution.
+Moreover, Complainants are encouraged to submit the Formal Complaint as soon as possible to maximize the College's ability to investigate and come to an appropriate resolution.

-Withdrawal of Formal Complaint: If a Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint, the Title IX Coordinator will assess whether sufficient evidence of sexual harassment exists to support completing an investigation.
-Among the factors that the Title IX Coordinator will consider in making this determination is whether prior Formal Complaints by the Complainant or others have been made against the Respondent.
-The College's decision to proceed in investigating a member of the Labouré community when the Complainant has withdrawn the Formal Complaint shall be made by the Title IX Coordinator in his/her/their sole discretion, but will take the Complainant's wishes into consideration.
-If the Title IX Coordinator determines that dismissal is appropriate, the College will promptly send written notice of the dismissal of the Formal Complaint and the reason(s) therefore simultaneously to the Complainant and the Respondent.
-A file concerning the withdrawn Formal Complaint will be maintained by the Title IX Coordinator, so that the matter can be re-opened if, among other things, the Complainant later decides to reinitiate the Formal Complaint, or if independent evidence of sexual harassment by the Respondent comes to the College's attention, which the Title IX Coordinator determines warrants re-opening the investigation.
-If the investigation is re-opened, either because the Complainant decides to reinitiate the Formal Complaint or the College determines that there are grounds to do so, the College will promptly send written notice of the re-opening of the investigation and the grounds therefore simultaneously to the Complainant and the Respondent.
+Withdrawal of Formal Complaint: If a Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint, the Title IX Coordinator will assess whether sufficient evidence exists to support completing an investigation.
+The College's decision to proceed in investigating a member of the Labouré community when the Complainant has withdrawn the Formal Complaint shall be made by the Title IX Coordinator but will take the Complainant's wishes into consideration.
+If the Title IX Coordinator determines that dismissal is appropriate, the College will promptly send written notice of the dismissal to the Complainant and the Respondent.
+A file concerning the withdrawn Formal Complainant later decides to reinitiate the Formal Complaint or if new evidence comes to the College's attention.
+If the investigation is re-opened, the College will promptly send written notice of the re-opening of the reinvestigation and the grounds for re-opening simultaneously to the Complainant and the Respondent.

-Dismissal of Formal Complaint: The College will investigate the allegations in a Formal Complaint but, if the conduct would not constitute sexual harassment as defined above even if proved, or if the conduct did not occur in the College's education programs or activities, or did not occur against a person in the United States, the College must dismiss the Formal Complaint with regard to Title IX.
-The College will promptly send written notice of the dismissal of the Formal Complaint and the reasons therefore simultaneously to the Complainant and the Respondent.
-Dismissal in the Title IX context does not preclude the College from taking action under another policy (e.g., the Labouré Sexual Misconduct Policy) in response to the allegations in the Formal Complaint.
+Dismissal of Formal Complaint: The College will investigate the allegations in a Formal Complaint but, if the conduct would not constitute sexual harassment as defined above even if proved, or if the conduct did not occur in the College's education programs or activities or did not occur against a person in the United States, the College must dismiss the Formal Complaint regarding Title IX.
+The College will promptly send written notice of the dismissal of the Formal Complaint and the reasons simultaneously to the Complainant and the Respondent.
+Dismissal in the Title IX context does not preclude the College from taking action under another policy in response to the allegations in the Formal Complaint.

 The College may dismiss a Formal Complaint if the Respondent is no longer enrolled or employed by the College.
-The College also may dismiss a Formal Complaint if specific circumstances prevent the College from gathering evidence sufficient to reach a determination.
-In either case, the College will promptly send written notice of the dismissal of the Formal Complaint and the reasons therefore simultaneously to the Complainant and the Respondent.
+The College may also dismiss a Formal Complaint if specific circumstances prevent the College from gathering evidence sufficient to reach a determination.
+In either case, the College will promptly send written notice of the dismissal of the Formal Complaint and the reasons simultaneously to the Complainant and the Respondent.